alexd3rsan/rollingshutterpy/README.md

 # rollingshutterpy

 A Tkinter GUI-Implementation of a simple rolling-shutter effect.
-This branch attempts to add direct input froma video file.
+This branch attempts to add direct input from a video file.

 Inspired by [this](https://www.youtube.com/watch?v=nP1elMR5qjc) YouTube video.